gicentre/prettier-plugin-elm/README.md

     ## if you use yarn instead of npm
     yarn install
     ```

+1. Mention the plugin in the config file:

+    1. Create a file named `.prettierrc.json` in the root of your project.
+        If you already have this file, open it instead.
+Note that it can be called differently because Prettier supports [several config file names](https://prettier.io/docs/en/configuration.html).

+    1. Add the following content to the file:

+        ```json
+        {
+          "plugins": ["prettier-plugin-elm"]
+        }
+        ```

+        This tells Prettier to use the Elm plugin when formatting files.

+    1. Save the file.

 Note that you need to repeat the local install steps for every project.